Lawyer says ex-royal staff will shed light on Meghan letter

 A year ago, Meghan and Harry announced they were quitting royal duties and moving to North America, citing what they said were the unbearable intrusions and racist attitudes of the British media.
 They recently bought a house in Santa Barbara, California.

-Judge Mark Warby is expected to rule on the application for summary judgment at a later date.
+Judge Mark Warby said he would give his ruling on the application for summary judgment “as soon as possible.”

 Follow all AP developments on Prince Harry and Meghan at https://apnews.com/hub/prince-harry and https://apnews.com/hub/meghan-markle